Hollande, Obama say guarantees needed on Iran nuclear plans

 Iran and some diplomats from Western nations at first blamed France for the holdup and accused it of upstaging other powers.
 U.S. Secretary of State John Kerry later said that Western states had been united on the terms of a deal, but that Iran had not been able to accept it.

-Iran denied this, as it does allegations that it is trying to develop the means to make nuclear bombs behind the facade of a declared civilian atomic energy programme.
+Iran denied this, as it does allegations that it is trying to develop the means to make nuclear bombs behind the facade of a declared civilian atomic energy program.

 The White House issued its own statement after the call saying the United States and France were in "full agreement" on the terms of the deal which they proposed to Iran, as well as their approach to negotiations.

-"They consider the (six powers') proposal to be a sound step toward assuring the international community that Iran's nuclear programme is exclusively peaceful," the statement read.
+"They consider the (six powers') proposal to be a sound step toward assuring the international community that Iran's nuclear program is exclusively peaceful," the statement read.

 (Reporting By Nicholas Vinocur in Paris and Jeff Mason in Washington D.C.; editing by Mark Heinrich)